Papers:

 Under review:

-“Marx’s Ethical Critique of Exploitation"
+“Marx’s Ethical Critique of Exploitation" [Draft]

 Abstract: In the contemporary literature, it is often assumed that Marx’s critique of exploitation is what the philosopher Rahel Jaeggi terms justice-oriented.
 That is, it is assumed Marx believes that the capitalist mode of production is inherently exploitative and that exploitation is objectionable because it is unjust.
 However, I argue that Marx also has an ethical critique of exploitation that is not treated by those who merely focus on this phenomenon’s injustice.
 According to Marx, a good human life is one in which individuals develop valuable human capacities, and such development requires as a necessary but not sufficient condition the possession of free time.
 Further, Marx claims that exploitation deprives individuals of such free time and so prevents them from living fully good lives.
 This feature of his account of exploitation is of significant historical interest: it enables us to defend the unity of Marx’s concepts of exploitation and alienation as well as argue that his mature critique of capitalism is more thoroughly grounded in his commitments about human nature than interpreters often suppose.
 It is also of normative interest: Marx’s ethical critique promises to contribute valuable normative resources to the contemporary assessment of capitalism, particularly by identifying an ethically bad feature of this economic system that often goes undiscussed, namely that it intrinsically perpetuates certain forms of temporal harm.